techquee/reculta/README.md

 # reculta
 Features of the Project:

-1.Github OAuth Authentication
+1. Github OAuth Authentication
-2.Github Api calls using fetch in React to display for **Profile section**:
+2. Github Api calls using fetch in React to display for **Profile section**:
  -Username
  -No. of followers
  -No. of following
  -Bio
  -No. of public repositories
- -avatar_url aka profile picture of github user 3.Github Api calls using fetch in React to display for **Repo section**:
+ -avatar_url aka profile picture of github user
+3. Github Api calls using fetch in React to display for **Repo section**:
  -name of repositories of authenticated user
  -full name
  -id
  -Activity
-4.Github Api calls using fetch in React to display for **Starred section**:
+- Github Api calls using fetch in React to display for **Starred section**:
- -name of starred repositories of authenticated user -full name
+  - name of starred repositories of authenticated user
+  - full name
- -name of owner
+  - name of owner

 ## Fetching the authenticated user repository